ziutek/emgo/README.md

 ### Emgo

-Emgo consist of compiler (based on Go to C translation) and set of packages that allows you to run Go programs on  small 32-bit microcontrollers.
+Emgo consist of compiler and set of packages that allows you to run Go programs on small 32-bit microcontrollers.
+The compiler generates C as intermediate code and uses C compiler to produce loadable binaries.

-There is [Embedded Go](https://github.com/embeddedgo) project that envolved from Emgo which is based on the [reference Go compiler](https://golang.org).
+There is [Embedded Go](https://github.com/embeddedgo) project that evolved from Emgo which is based on the [reference Go compiler](https://golang.org).
 It has much higher hardware requirements but it is also 100% compatible with the [Go language specification](https://golang.org/ref/spec).
 The main development